bcgov/cas-ciip-portal/docs/admin-analyst-guide.md

 You can view all user information here including their name, occupation, and contact details.

-To grant or revoke access to an IDIR user, a Keycloak Realm admin must first log in to the administration console to make those adjustments.
+To grant or revoke access to an IDIR user, a Keycloak Realm administrator must first log in to the administration console to make those adjustments.